Krista Regedanz, Ph.D. specializes in helping with:

 People usually call Dr. Regedanz when they:

 - Want to balance their professional drive with a meaningful life

-- Want to get their professional drive back in a more meaningful, sustainable form
+- Want to experience their professional drive and concentration in a more meaningful, sustainable form

 - Have their first panic attack(s)

 - Want to grow beyond a pattern that gets in their way but don’t know what to do